Skip to main content

 It’s gross.
 Not leveling fast enough?
 Buy a permanent XP booster.
 Don’t like the money rewards?
 Buy a permanent drachma booster.
 Can’t upgrade your favorite bow?
 Buy a resource pack.
 And on it goes.
 Of course, you don’t have to buy them—but the game becomes unbearably dull if you don’t.
 Here’s another unpleasant truth: the story is only loosely tied to the overarching Assassin’s Creed mythology.
 It feels like an afterthought, as if this game was stapled onto a popular brand purely to inflate sales.

 This prologue ripples into the main narrative, though you’ll need to play for a long time before that connection becomes clear.
 You follow a sprawling Greek family tragedy, playing as either Alexios or Kassandra—siblings separated by fate—trying to reunite or destroy their family based on your choices.
 Along the way you rub shoulders with historical figures like Socrates and Pericles.
-Some moments land, buoyed by solid voice acting and occasional dramatic weight, but they’re scattered across far too many hours to sustain momentum.
+Some moments land, elevated by solid voice acting and occasional dramatic weight, but they’re scattered across far too many hours to sustain any momentum.

 You’re free to roam the entirety of Greece, with each region supposedly caught in a quiet struggle between Spartan and Athenian forces.
 You can weaken the ruling faction by sabotaging supply lines, eventually triggering a large-scale battle where you choose sides.
 Mechanically, it works well enough—but narratively, it’s meaningless.
 The outcome has no real impact.

 Somewhere along the way, you also stumble into the Assassin Brotherhood.
 I almost forgot about it myself, which says a lot.
 It feels optional, raising the question of why the modern-day storyline exists at all.
-It intermittently interrupts the historical drama with Layla Hassan diving into the Animus in search of the Staff of Hermes.
+It intermittently interrupts the historical drama with one Layla Hassan diving into the Animus in search of the Staff of Hermes.
 It’s so dull I had to look up a plot summary just to remember what was supposed to matter.

 Back in ancient Greece, the main antagonists emerge as the Cult of Kosmos, shadowy figures pulling strings across the land.
 In theory, uncovering and assassinating them one by one sounds compelling.
 In practice, most of them die incidentally while you’re busy clearing unrelated questlines.

 Combat happens far too often, despite never being truly exciting.
 Add the bounty system on top of that, with mercenaries relentlessly hunting you for minor crimes, frequently barging into ongoing fights.
-It’s intrusive and exhausting.
+It’s intrusive and tiresome.

 But as an odyssey, this game utterly fails.
 Once a franchise defined by excitement and imagination, Assassin’s Creed has been reduced to yet another bland open world.
-I felt less like an adventurer and more like a wage laborer—running errands for scraps and disposable loot.
+I felt less like an adventurer and more like a wage laborer, running errands for scraps and disposable loot.
 After a 76-hour playthrough, very few memories remain, and most of them come from the final stretch simply because they’re the most recent.

 Narratively, the experience is scattershot.
 You’re herded across Greece, region by region, juggling too many questlines at once.
 Each area is gated by level requirements, forcing you to grind side quests just to keep up.
 These side quests are poorly designed and exist primarily to generate experience points.